daniel-conn17/FuzzyForests/cran_comments.md

 ## R CMD check results
 There were no ERRORs or WARNINGs.

-This update fixes a significant bug.
-I apologize for submitting an update to the package about 3 weeks after the last submission.
-I know that it is poor practice to update an R package more than once every 1-2 months.
+This update fixes CITATION to reflect submission to Journal of Statistical Software instead of BMC Bioinfomatics.